 Swisscom network coverage

-Prices prepaid Switzerland sim card
+Prices prepaid Switzerland sim card in 2021

 Based on the network it doesn’t really matter which Switzerland sim card for tourists you buy, but let’s have a look at the prices and the prepaid packages all the Swiss mobile operators offer.
 Prices below are in CHF, but at the time of researching in June 2019 the CHF and the USD were exactly the same.